 When deciding to make special educational provision for a pupil, the SENDCo will liaise with the pupil, parents/carers, subject teachers and support staff.
-The SENDCo will also use progress data from teachers and will organise further assessments if needed.
+The SENDCo will also use progress data from teachers and will arrange further assessments if needed.
 A Pupil Passport, and if applicable a Learning Plan, will then be written and made available to all staff on the network/email/SIMS/Provision Map website.
+These live documents must be used at all times by staff in their daily work with SEND students.
+A copy of the most recent Pupil Passport will accompany the end of term reports that are sent to parents/carers and are available for review and discussion if needed.